Ella Bella Bingo: Background

 Ella Bella Bingo is targeted at pre-school children.
 It follows the adventures of happy-go-lucky Ella and her friends.
 The series is a warm humorous mix of fun and laughter.
 Each 7-minute episode is about how Ella uses her boundless creativity, infectious enthusiasm, and a never-give-up attitude to solve everyday problems in innovative ways.

 Ella Bella Bingo is directed by the Emmy-nominated and BAFTA winner Ginger Gibbons and scripted by the acclaimed writer Sam Barlow.

 Plot

-Energetic and artistic Ella is the heartbeat of our series.
 Ella is a regular 5-year-old girl who lives with her dad, friends, and neighbours in an apartment block called Sunshine Gardens.
-What makes Ella special is that she is upbeat and fun-loving, always fizzing with enthusiasm and ideas.
-Ella and her friends often find themselves in sticky situations (or as Ella puts it, "Uh-oh, what a pickle!" moments).
-Luckily Ella has the remarkable ability to solve these problems in spectacular and surprisingly creative ways.
+Ella and her friends often find themselves in sticky situations (known as "Uh-oh, what a pickle!" moments).
 Ella's "Bingo" moments invariably involve the participation of the entire Sunshine Garden gang.
-Relationships are central to our show.
 Ella's neighbours are her extended family.
-They all look out for one another, providing adventure and encouragement, making Sunshine Gardens a safe and interesting place to live.